Access free Indiana divorce records on anyone seamlessly.

 Below is information on how to access divorce records in the three largest counties in the state.
 For other counties, you can Google search the county name and “divorce records” to see what options there are for accessing divorce records at that particular county.

 The largest county in Indiana, and home to its largest city (Indianapolis), is Marion County.
-To access records in Marion County, you will have to make a request with the custodian of these records, the County Clerk’s Office.5 One option is to submit an online records request.
+To obtain records of dissolved marriages in Marion County, you will have to make a request with the custodian of these records, the County Clerk’s Office.5 One option is to submit an online records request.

 To make a request, make sure you provide as much specific information as possible to assist in locating the divorce record.